Three CDs to Check Out Before a Fed Rate Cut

 Here are three of the best CDs to check out before a Fed rate cut this year.

-The Federal Reserve is expected to cut interest rates at its meeting this week, and it will have an impact on your savings account.
-Both high-yield savings accounts and CD accounts are currently offering rates well above 4%, and in some cases, 5%, but rates won’t remain this high for very long.
+The Federal Reserve is meeting this week and they'll decide whether to keep rates steady or cut them.
+Either decision could impact your savings account.
+Both high-yield savings accounts and CD accounts are currently offering rates well above 4% but rates won’t remain this high for very long.
 While cuts to the federal funds rate won’t impact CDs directly, banks will usually follow suit and change rates accordingly.

-One rate cut isn’t likely to cause a drastic drop in rates right away, but more cuts are expected throughout the rest of the year and 2025, as the Fed incrementally drops rates from their 23-year high.
+More cuts are expected throughout 2025 as the Fed incrementally drops rates from their 23-year high.
 So if you’re looking to take advantage of rates while they’re still this high, you’ll want to act soon.

 Since high-yield savings accounts have variable rates, meaning they fluctuate with the market, you won’t be able to lock in a steady rate with one of those accounts.
 On the other hand, CDs offer a fixed APY, letting you secure high rates until the CD matures.
 Opening a longer-term CD can be an easy way to maximize the amount of interest earned on your savings, but you’ll need to be careful when choosing a term length.